techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-recording-options.md

 ## Privacy and security URL

-With a Teams admin policy, you can create a custom privacy statement for Teams meeting recordings and transcripts.
+With a Teams admin policy, you can add your custom privacy statement to Teams meeting recordings and transcripts in your organization.
 If your organization has a legal website that you want people to go to for any legal concerns, this policy allows you to display the URL.
 To learn more, see [Manage Teams recording policies for meetings and events](meeting-recording.md#set-a-custom-privacy-policy-url).

 ## Require participant agreement for recording